Interdisciplinary Career Immersion – Mentorship Program

 Participating Companies

-1. Provide internship opportunities open to all majors
+1. Provide Career Immersion opportunities open to all majors

 3. Offer cross-disciplinary collaboration projects and training activities